open-quantum-safe/oqs-demos/wireshark/USAGE.md

     docker run --net=host --privileged --env="DISPLAY" --volume="$HOME/.Xauthority:/root/.Xauthority:rw" openquantumsafe/wireshark

-*Note:* Select a network interface to monitor.
+Then proceed [using wireshark as usual](https://www.wireshark.org/docs/), e.g., by selecting a network interface to monitor/dissect.

-You may need to grant permissions for Docker to access the X display:
+*Note*: You may need to grant permissions for Docker to access the X display:

     xhost +si:localuser:$USER

 ## Suggested test